GHOST-INCORPORATED/.github/profile/README.md

 10. Absence of a Niche Market for Game Accounts:
 - Focuses specifically on game account trading, creating a dedicated, tailored solution for gamers.

-/* Ghost not only simplifies the game account trading process but also builds a secure, transparent, and engaging ecosystem for users. */
+*Ghost not only simplifies the game account trading process but also builds a secure, transparent, and engaging ecosystem for users.*